ehebaldor/Finetuning_test/README.md

 # Finetuning_test
-Playground for fine tuning stuff and LLM stuff
+Playground for fine tuning and LLM stuff related to intern tasks